apiato/apiato/docs/_docs/getting-started/installation.md

 npm install apidoc -g
 ```

-Or install it by just running `npm install` on the root of the project, after checking the `package.json` file on thr root.
+Or install it by just running `npm install` on the root of the project, after checking the `package.json` file on the root.

 2) run `php artisan apiato:docs`